Pentapatch/PentaGE/README.md

 ## Project Status

 As of now, the Penta Game Engine is still a work in progress and might not be fully functional.
 The focus is on incremental development, continuously adding features, and refining existing components.
-Currently the engine features a game loop, window management, a simple shader system (no management) which draws a test screen, an event management system and custom timing events system.
-There is no world/scene/object system as of yet.
+Currently the engine features a game loop, window management, basic shader/texture classes, an event management system, custom timing events system, and an asset management system.

 ## Dependencies